plal99/Google-Meet-Bot/README.md

 - `telegramBot.py` : This is actually a telegram bot.
 It can change your time table, do all kinds of stuff by just using some telegram messages.
 Mainly we are using it to change timetable in the realtime.

 Steps to follow:
 1. Run `telegramBot.py`.
-Change timetable if needed.
+Change timetable if needed (before any current class starts obviously).
 2. Run `GoogleMeet.py`.
 3. Relax !!!